svecon/MFF-Csharp-NPRG038/README.md

 **Department:** Department of Distributed and Dependable Systems

-**Supervisor **of the bachelor thesis: Mgr.
+**Supervisor:** of the bachelor thesis: Mgr.
 Pavel Ježek, Ph.D., Department of Distributed and Dependable Systems (jezek@d3s.mff.cuni.cz)

 **Abstract:** Developers, who work on larger projects, are using revision control systems, which usually does not have a built-in tool for visualising differences between directories and individual files or they only offer a console interface.
 Even though there are numerous tools for visualising the differences, none of these tools are modular, so that a visualisation for a different file types can be added.
 A tool called Sverge that is modular and pluginable was created, it can visualise differences between directories and text files by default and more visualisations can easily be added.
 The tool was created using C# programming language, it can natively run on Microsoft Windows operating system and it can easily be integrated with popular revision control systems.